Quantencomputer/cyoastudio/manual.md

 Additionally, selecting a section displays its options in the lower list.
 Upon selecting an option, the area to the right allows you to edit its values:

 - `Option name` is the name of the option, as displayed in the editor and used as its title when exporting.
+- `Cost` is the cost of the option.
+- `Roll range` determines, how many rolls should lead to this choice, if the section has rolling enabled.
+You only need to enter the number of options, the actual numbers that need to be rolled are calculated automatically.
+(E.g. entering "4" in this field means the actual rolls could be "8-11", depending on the options before.)
 - `Image` displays a thumbnail of the image the option uses.
 Clicking the button allows you to edit the image.
 - `Description` is the description as displayed in the document.
 - `Style classes` allows you to set custom CSS classes for custom styling (for advanced use cases).